-parse\start\url(response)
+parse\start\url(response, \\kwargs)

-This method is called for the start\urls responses.
+This method is called for each response produced for the URLs in the spider's start\urls attribute.
 It allows to parse the initial responses and must return either an item object, a Request object, or an iterable containing any of them.